 Please provide honest, accurate information regarding your child's mental, physical, and emotional status to help us understand their needs to empower and support their safety and success.
+The more you share, the more we know.

 PLEASE NOTE:

 YOU MUST COMPLETE A NEW HEALTH HISTORY FORM FOR CAMP EACH YEAR - NO EXCEPTIONS!